-An agreed masterplan and an approved design code for the comprehensive development of the Warton Strategic Location for Development, which will be shown on the Policies Map, will make provision for a range of land uses to include homes, employment and commercial uses, Green Infrastructure network and community facilities.
-A phasing plan should be submitted by the applicant; and a programme of implementation agreed by the Council in accordance with the masterplan and the design code.
+Masterplans and approved design codes for each specific strategic site listed above (where they do not have planning permission) within the Warton Strategic Location for Development will make provision for a range of land uses to include homes, employment and commercial uses, Green Infrastructure network and community facilities including a new local retail centre.
+A programme of implementation should be agreed between the Council and the developer in accordance with the masterplans and the design codes.